mb21/qua-kit/libs/hs/luci-connect/README.md

 * **Progress**: {'progress':{<intermediate result>},'callID':integer, 'serviceName':string,'taskID':integer,'percentage':integer}
 * **Error**: {'error':string}

+Refer to [`luci.core.ServiceWriterComplete#doNotification`]
-Refer to luci.core.ServiceWriterComplete#doNotifications to get a precise idea of Luci's answers.
+(https://bitbucket.org/treyerl/luci2/src/master/core/src/main/java/luci/core/ServiceWriterComplete.java) to get a precise idea of Luci's answers.

 Luci sends a progress answer whenever a service is being started with percentage being 0.
 This is how a client is being notified of service execution start events.

-###JSON input/output parameter description
+### JSON input/output parameter description
 While services expect inputs to be json formatted (with binary attachments described below) its specification is described using an additional rules set on top of json as follows:

 * JSON keys can have one of the **modifiers** *XOR*, *OPT*, *ANY*.